markstock/estOLS/README.md

 	make
 	./estOLS -test

-If that works, then prepare your regression matrix and vector of observations in two comma-separated value files and run
+If that works, then prepare your regression matrix and vector of observations in two comma-separated value files (or use the sample files provided) and run

-	./estOLS -x matrix.csv -y observations.csv > myoutput.csv
+	./estOLS -x xmat.csv -y obsv.csv > out.csv

 or

-	./estOLS -x matrix.csv -y observations.csv -o myoutput.csv
+	./estOLS -x xmat.csv -y obsv.csv -o out.csv

 ## Use this as a library in your own code
 Here's how to do that.